m1kk1mouse/m1kk1mouse/README.md

 </div>

 <h2> 👨🏻‍💻 &nbsp;A Little Bit About Me</h2>
-Hello, I am an Application Security Engineer, learning Java, automating tasks in Python.
-I am a supporter of free software and a fan of Linux systems.
+Hi!
+I am a beginner Java backend developer.
+My goal is to constantly develop in the field of programming and contribute to interesting projects.
+I like to study new technologies, automate processes, participate in conferences.
+I am a fan of Linux, I support free software.

 <h2> :hammer_and_wrench: &nbsp;Some Tools I Have Used and Learned</h2>